mhatzl/mantra-wiki/5-Requirements/5-REQ-trace.md

 }
 ```

-### `trace.element.type`: Optional identifier type
+### `trace.element.kind`: Optional identifier kind

-The type of the element a trace is linked to should be stored in *mantra*,
+The kind of the element a trace is linked to should be stored in *mantra*,
 to improve static test and coverage analysis.
 Especially important is the information
 if a trace is placed on a test case.

-For better interoperability, only the following types are allowed with the entry number representing their associated value:
+For better interoperability, only the following kinds are allowed with the entry number representing their associated value:

 1. `test` ...
 For a trace to a test case
 2. `mod` ...
 For a trace to a module, package, or other general grouping elements